Omii1908/Aakar/README.md

 6. Open a pull request.

-Thank you for visiting my Manthan repository!
+Thank you for visiting my repository!
 I hope you find something useful here.